 I’m so glad you’ve stopped by my little blog for a bit.
 Pull up a chair (tablet or phone these days), grab some tea, and let me tell ya about myself.
 I’m Rose.
 I am wife to one hunky fireman and mother to three of the most amazing creatures God ever created.
 I am a born and raised Texan, food fanatic, inexperienced outdoorsperson, haphazard gardener, and disaster crafter.
 My life is an adventure as I embark to keep a spark in my marriage, wrangle two sweet but ornery little boys, and one fierce but precious baby girl.

 On my blog, I share tidbits from my adventures in motherhood: the cherished moments, shared meals, and joyful disorder.
 I hope you can find a little dose of happy, funny, or yummy to add to your journey of life.

 Click here to read my first post explaining the blog name, S’more Mom.
+Since then, the baby girl has started school and I have returned to the classroom.
 Please feel free to comment or ask questions!
 Follow me and my posts will come right to your inbox.
 You can also find me on Facebook, Twitter, and Pinterest.

 Regards from our home,

 Bless our hearts…the people in my adventures & moments…

 Man, my husband

 He’s a man’s man.
 He hunts, fishes, fights fire, doesn’t cry, argues, wrestles with the boys…. a “can handle anything” guy.
 Sometimes I think he would much prefer to end some discussions by throwing me over his shoulder and heading for the cave.
 Man is the most persistent person I know.
 He also has this really thoughtful, listen to you, loyal, honest, and super soft side.